What is Mobile Mapping

 - Site documentation for oil and gas, mining, energy, historical

 Benefits of using Mobile Mapping

-Mobile Mapping is conducted much quicker than traditional surveying methods.
+Speed: Mobile Mapping is much quicker than traditional surveying methods.
 In fact, according to a study by the Association for Project Management (APM), it could be up to 40 times faster than traditional static scanning tools (e.g. tripods).

-Furthermore, mobile scanners can be operated remotely, through a pulley system, autonomous vehicles or UAV, making it possible to survey and map inaccessible, dangerous or hostile environments.
+Security: Last but not least, mobile scanners can be operated remotely, through a pulley system, autonomous vehicles or UAV, making it possible to survey and map inaccessible, dangerous or hostile environments.